 Work fitness into your everyday routine

 Setting aside specific time for exercise may not be something you want to do.
 You may want to spend your spare time hanging out with friends and family, or doing something fun and cultural like traveling or sightseeing.
 If you do want to keep tabs on your weight and health, however, you will need to make sure you are moving regularly – about thirty minutes of exercise a day is the recommended minimum for people wanting to maintain a healthy weight.
 Think about your current everyday routine and what you could do to make it a bit more active.
 For example, could you secure some cycle bike insurance and cycle to work every morning, rather than taking the subway or the bus?
 Or, if you end up waiting outside your child’s after-school class for fifteen minutes every day, could you use that time to walk around the car park a couple of times?
 It may sound silly, but these are easy ways to get your daily exercise with minimal effort.
+Make it fun for the whole family think about getting scooters or other wheeled products that can keep you active.

 Don’t deny yourself of treats